m1a7/ObjCnalization/README.md

 App displays label with information which says when object from the backend has been updated for the last time, e.g. "2 minutes ago", "3 hours ago", "1 minute ago", etc.

 ### Analysis
 The label displays number and a hour/minute/second word in singular or plural forms with "ago" suffix.
 Different languages handles pluralization/cardinal numbering in slight different ways.
-Here we need to support English and Polish languages.
+Here we need to support English and Russian languages.

 In English there are just two cases to cover per hour/minute/second word: